MrThearMan/graphene-django-query-optimizer/docs/quickstart.md

 As is, this query will result in:

-- 1 query for all apartment
+- 1 query for all apartments
 - 1 query or _**each**_ sale
 - 1 query for _**each**_ ownership in _**each**_ sale
 - 1 query for _**each**_ owner in _**each**_ ownership in _**each**_ sale